hotosm/drone-tm/docs/about/faq.md

 ### Q. Do I need an OSM account or need to create a new account to contribute to DroneTM?

 No, you don’t need an OSM account.
 You can simply sign up using your Google account.
+We could add other login providers on request / over time too.

 ---